SoulPiercer/COSC-Notes/Security.md

 		; mkdir /users/home/directory/.ssh   #make .ssh in users home folder if it does not exis

 * Make authorized key file in .ssh
+* If file already exists, use >> if there isn't one, > will make a new file.

 		 ; echo "your_public_key_here" > /users/home/directory/.ssh/authorized_keys